cmcaughren/go-hw/README.md

-Question 4:
+For Question 4:
+- PREREQS: azure sql server database & sqlcmd
 - To run SQL queries, create a .env file, enter information for azure sql server database connection.
 - .env.example outlines how the .env file should look
 - sql_setup file expects the database is called HWDB.
-- To run the sql set up, drop tables, or Q4 code use ./runsql:
-- example:
+- Set up the tables:
+   ./runsql sql_setup.sql
+- Fill the database with test data:
+   ./runsql load_test_data.sql
+- If you need a fresh start, drop the tables:
    ./runsql drop_all.sql
+- Run the Q4 queries:
+   ./runsql q4.sql